 Their Smarts Come in Handy During Training

-Thanks to their keen intelligence and willingness to learn, Aussies can quickly be housebroken and taught various commands.
-They will respond best to positive reinforcement, like clicker training.
-You certainly don’t want to be too harsh with these dogs while building a bond.
+Thanks to an Aussie’s keen intelligence and willingness to learn, they can quickly be housebroken and taught basic commands.
 Aussies respond best to positive reinforcement training.

 Where to Start

 An important command to start with is “come” or a similar recall instruction.
-This will allow you to gain early control over their herding instinct.
-If they are herding pets or kids when undesired, just call them over to you to snap them out of it.
+This will allow you to gain control over their herding instinct.
 Until this command is mastered, you should keep your Aussie leashed.

-Another very important thing to practice with your Aussie puppy is proper socialization.
-Because they tend to get so attached to their family members, they can be on guard with strangers.
-You should introduce them to plenty of other dogs and humans when they’re young.
-That can help prevent their guarded nature from turning potentially aggressive.
+It’s important to introduce your Aussie to plenty of other dogs and humans when they’re young.
+That can help prevent their guarded nature from turning shy or potentially aggressive.

-As mentioned, if you decide to get an Aussie, you will need to give it plenty of mentally and physically stimulating activity.
+If you decide to get or have an Aussie, you will need to give it plenty of mentally and physically stimulating activity.
 If you don’t, your Aussie could become bored and destructive.
-You might just want to casually play around in the backyard with your Shepherd.
-Or you might want to enter your Aussie into official competitions.

 Physical Activities for Australian Shepherds